Wunkolo/qTriangle/README.md

 :-:|:-:|:-:
 6|9|3

-A matrix inverse is pretty expensive to do.
-But this only has to be done once for each triangle.
-If you find yourself with possibly thousands of triangles then some much more clever optimizations have to take place.

-Finding the inverse of a matrix is a pretty expensive operation.
-Especially in a context of having possibly thousands upon millions of these triangles.
+Though, a matrix inverse is pretty expensive operation to do.
+Especially in a context of having possibly thousands upon millions of triangles and a matrix inverse each involving almost dozens of multiplications, additions, and a division on top of it all.
+Some more clever observations can allow for some slim optimizations.
+Especially since all that matters is if the weights are positive or not.

 ## Optimizations

 ---